 - The best Fallout 4 mods for Xbox One, PS4, and PC

 - Fallout 4 Legendary and Unique Weapons and Armor guide

 - Fallout 4 Power Armor repair, modding, and location guide

 - Fallout 4 Comic Book and Magazine locations guide

-Let's start simple lots of people have spent lots of time simply trying to turn back the nuclear clocks by recreating what once stood.
+Let's start simple, as lots of people have spent lots of time simply trying to turn back the nuclear clocks by recreating what once stood.
 The most obvious (and popular) candidate is the Castle, once known as Fort Independence.
-As TornadoAP here demonstrates, using the concrete foundation blocks (found, improbably, in the wood section of the settlements menu) is the way forward, and fills the gaps rather nicely.
-In fact, concrete foundations are probably the most important settlement element going they're one of the few objects that are allowed to clip into the ground, meaning you can use them to even out gaps caused by undulating terrain.
+As TornadoATP here demonstrates, using the concrete foundation blocks (found, improbably, in the wood section of the settlements menu) is the way forward, and fills the gaps rather nicely.
+In fact, concrete foundations are probably the most important settlement element going as they're one of the few objects that are allowed to clip into the ground, meaning you can use them to even out gaps caused by undulating terrain.

 The Castle Complex

 And here's what happens when you fill in the rest of the Castle.
-ThisIsNotKimJongUn has made a fortress of the fort, reinstating the artillery, setting up enough turrets to cut through a Raider army and making the whole place self-sufficient.
+Jakenburch has made a fortress of the fort, reinstating the artillery, setting up enough turrets to cut through a Raider army and making the whole place self-sufficient.
 Best of all, see that little balcony inside the tower built around the radio mast?
 That houses a fully-stocked bar (that no Settler will use because the boring denizens of the Wasteland never take time off).
-Speaking of radio masts, they usually signal how high you can build, meaning settlements with extra-large antennas can be built taller than others it's worth looking out for before you start spending scrap on some doomed skyscraper.
-Outpost Zimonja is a good place to start for those with high ambitions.
+Speaking of radio masts, they usually signal how high you can build, meaning settlements with extra-large antennas can be built taller than others - it's worth looking out for before you start spending scrap on some doomed skyscraper.
+Outpost Zimonja is a good place to start for those with lofty ambitions.